piergiovanna/piergiovanna_personal_site/activities.md

 Coordination and participation in national and international research projects focused on archaeological data management and Open Culture.

+- **GLAM – Musei Civici di Reggio Emilia** (2026–2027): Creator and lead of a Wikimedia Italia-funded GLAM initiative in collaboration with the Musei Civici di Reggio Emilia, aimed at improving public access to museum collections and cultural resources through open digital platforms.
+-
 - **Wikipedia and Archaeology** (2023 – ongoing): Creator and lead of the GLAM project funded by Wikimedia Italia, in collaboration with the Soprintendenza ABAP for the provinces of Verona, Rovigo and Vicenza.

 - **Archaeological GIS of Rubiera** (2019 – 2022): Implementation and update of the archaeological Territorial Information System and direction of surface surveys (Memorandum of Understanding between UniVR and Soprintendenza ABAP of Bologna/Modena/RE/FE).